 Process industries use large, highly complex pumps.
 Failure of such process critical pumps could result in downtime costs that exceed $200,000/day.
 Therefore, customers closely monitor these pumps and are strongly considering implementation of predictive maintenance solutions.
 Since cavitation can implode a pump and result in a major safety risk, customers are seeking a reliable solution that allows them to predict and prevent it.

 Cavitation sensor data analysis leads to informed decision-making and strengthens operational process management in real-time.
-This intelligent innovative approach to eliminate cavitation will result in very high ROI for process users.
+This intelligent innovative approach to eliminate pump cavitation will result in very high ROI for process users.

 Existing cavitation detection systems monitor the pump and piping for abnormal sounds and vibration.
 By the time they report a problem, cavitation could be well underway.
-However, the Yokogawa system can accurately detect cavitation much earlier by directly measuring the weak pressure fluctuation as a bubble collapses within the transmitter.
+However, the Yokogawa system can accurately detect cavitation in pump much earlier by directly measuring the weak pressure fluctuation as a bubble collapses within the transmitter.

 What is the advantage of Yokogawa’s cavitation detection methodology compared with conventional one?

 Yokogawa’s unique and patented technology enables customers to monitor process conditions in a pump to predict the onset of cavitation even before the first air bubble forms.
-This early detection of a possible cavitation allows plant operators to take appropriate action and prevent any damage to the pump.
+This early detection of a possible pump cavitation allows plant operators to take appropriate action and prevent any damage to the pump.